GPlates/GPlates/doc-python-api/sample-code/pygplates_detect_topology_gaps_and_overlaps.rst

     pygplates.resolve_topologies(topology_features, rotation_model, resolved_topologies, time, shared_boundary_sections)

-The :class:`resolved topological sections<pygplates.ResolvedTopologicalSection>` are actually what we're interested in because they their sub-segments have a list of topologies them.
+The :class:`resolved topological sections<pygplates.ResolvedTopologicalSection>` are actually what we're interested in because their sub-segments have a list of topologies on them.

 | Not all parts of a topological section feature's geometry contribute to the boundaries of topologies.
 | Little bits at the ends get clipped off.